 These articles go into more detail:

 Approaching Snow Owls

 Have your camera and lens ready to go on the seat beside you.
 Set the metering in advance to the existing conditions.
 If the light changes, pick some snow and re-meter.Stay in your car.
-When you spot an owl, slow down, turn off your radio, roll down the window you will shoot out of.
+When you spot an owl, slow down, turn off your radio, and roll down the window you will be shooting out of.
 Take your time driving up to the owl.
 Watch the owl.
 If it gets nervous, stop and wait.
 No sudden movements.
-When the owl clams down, slowly pick up your camera and take a picture.
+When the owl calms down, slowly pick up your camera and take a picture.
 Then drive a little closer.
 Every bird is different.
-Some will allow you to get close than others.
+Some will allow you to get closer than others.
 When you are as close as you can get with your car, make the most of it and take enough pictures so you are sure you have the best possible shot.
 Only then should you think about getting out of your car to approach the owl on foot.

 Read this article for advice on approaching an owl on foot.

 Long lenses are the rule for photographing birds.
 300-400mm or longer are preferred (35mm equivalent).
 If you don’t want to break the bank on a 300, 400, or 500mm prime (single focal length) lens, look at the 100-300mm, 100-400mm, 55-250mm and similar telephoto zoom lenses lenses that are available.
 Some of the superzoom point and shoot cameras have lenses that zoom out to 500mm and longer (35mm equivalent).

 The Snowy Owl Series

 The Snow Owl Series is also part of the Winter Photography Series.